The CU Denver College of Liberal Arts and Sciences presents a

 Mondays and select Wednesdays from 3:30pm - 4:45pm

 University students will be able to transfer the lecture series into one undergraduate level course credit by attending all lectures and submitting response papers about each lecture at the end of the series.
 An essay prompt will be announced by the moderator at the beginning of each lecture.
 CLAS will cover the cost of the undergraduate credit for the first 100 CU Denver students who request it at the end of the term.
 Additionally, individuals may sign up to receive noncredit professional development CEU credit for a fee.
+Please scroll to the bottom of this page for details on signing up for academic credit and CEUs.
 All lectures will be recorded and made available on the CLAS YouTube channel after they are presented.

 As you can imagine, many CLAS students have been impacted by COVID-19.
 If you are in a position to be able to give, please consider donating to our student scholarship fund: